tensorchiefs/bbs/index.md

 <h3>Datalab Brown Bag Seminars on Data Science</h3>
 <ul>
 	<li/> We aim for talks on methods, papers, conference experiences and ideas you want to discuss
-	<li/>The presenter does not need to be an expert!
 	<li/>Discussions and all kind of questions (also stupid ones) are welcome!!
 	<li/>No slides are required - the presenter can freely decide on the format (blackboard, talk, slides) and language (english or german).
 	<li/> The BB seminar takes usually place from 12:00-13:00 in TB 426